Skip to main content

 Cyber Governance & Legal Risk for Directors

-Cyber Governance and Legal Risk for Directors Who Need Better Visibility, Better Questions, and Better Proof
+Cyber Governance and Legal Risk for Directors Who Need Better Visibility, Better Questions, and Stronger Evidence

 Directors do not need to become security technicians.
-They do need to understand where cyber risk sits, what governance questions matter, how accountability should flow through management, and whether the business can actually show active compliance effort when it counts.
+They do need to understand where cyber risk sits, what governance questions matter, how accountability should flow through management, and whether the business can clearly demonstrate active compliance effort when it counts.

 Practical governance support for directors who need clearer oversight of cyber obligations, human-layer risk, and evidence of ongoing compliance effort.